NaturalIntelligence/nimn-spec/README.md

 You'll find an overview of Nimn format on this page.
 Please read [Specification](/SPEC.md) for more detail.
 Or visit [site](http://nimn.in) to try yourself how much data it can save.

-> # I heard of protobuf today and observed that it is pretty much same with different syntax.
-Hence this project is discontinued until we have some good reason to continue it.

 [![Twitter URL](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/nimnformat)